Safety, Tolerability and Efficacy of Rapid Optimization, Helped by NT-proBNP Testing, of Heart Failure Therapies - STRONG-HF

 Interpretation:

-The results of this trial show that, among patients with hospitalization for acute decompensated HF, rapid up-titration of HF treatments in a high-intensity care model was safe and associated with a reduced risk of death or being readmitted for HF at 180 days.
+The results of this trial show that, among patients with hospitalization for acute decompensated HF, rapid up-titration of HF treatments in a high-intensity care model was safe and associated with a reduced risk of death or being readmitted for HF at 180 days, irrespective of baseline EF or baseline NT-proBNP.
+In the high-intensity care arm, patients achieving a higher percentage of the optimal dose had a greater improvement compared with those achieving lower doses.
 The trial did not show reductions in all-cause death at 180 days, but this study was likely underpowered to detect such a difference.
 Improvements in quality of life, blood pressure, and body weight were also noted.
 Serious adverse events were similar.
 The reductions in readmission and improvements in quality of life are of value in the HF population given the substantial burden of disease and the morbidity associated with hospital stays.
 With the advent of newer classes of HF GDMT, there is a push to treatment with optimal doses of GDMT.
 However, this is poorly accomplished in real-life clinical settings, and the evidence supporting rapid initiation of GDMT was mostly observational.
 STRONG-HF provides important, rigorous trial evidence showing that high-intensity care of participants with HF to rapidly up-titrate and treat HF.

 STRONG-HF was initiated prior to approval of SGLT2 inhibitors for treatment of HF, and this medication class was mostly not used in this trial.
 However, the findings from this trial will likely also be applicable to early initiation of SGLT2 inhibitors, whose use has been associated with further reductions in HF hospitalization.
 Finally, it is interesting that the trial also included a subset of participants with HF with preserved EF (HFpEF), where the evidence for medical therapy is much less robust than for patients with HF with reduced EF (HFrEF).
-Additional analysis evaluating outcomes by baseline LVEF will be important to understand the heterogeneity of the treatment effect of the high-intensity care model.
+Despite this, the benefit appeared preserved irrespective of baseline EF.

 References: